metno/pyaerocom/docs/tut00_get_started.rst

 Finding data directories of model or observation data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's presume you want to access data from a certain model or observation and you want to check if it is available.
-Let's assume you are interested in data from a control run (*CTRL*) of the CAM Oslo model but you do not know the exact model version or run ID.
+Let’s presume you want to access data from a certain model or observation and you want to check if it is available.
+Let’s assume you are interested in data from a control run (*CTRL*) of the CAM Oslo model but you do not know the exact model version or run ID.
 Then, you can browse existing data directories using a wildcard search, simply by (we